smcclab/smc-course/_resources/02-tools.md

 {:.info-box}

-If you're having trouble getting things working on your machine, remember that you can ask for help in the `#techsupport` channel on teams (if there's a deadline approaching make sure you don't leave it to the last minute).
+If you're having trouble getting things working on your machine, remember that you can ask for help in the `#techsupport` channel on Teams (if there's a deadline approaching make sure you don't leave it to the last minute).

 ## Laptop